Guy-L/parakit/README.md

 ## Setup
 **Note for those not used to Git**: You can download this project as a ZIP by clicking on the green "Code" button at the top of the page or by downloading a release if a recent one is available.
-However, I heavily recommend that you get a bit of experience with Git to save you the trouble of re-downloading the project without erasing your changes each time a new version comes out.
+However, **I heavily recommend that you get a bit of experience with Git** to save you the trouble of re-downloading the project without erasing your changes each time a new version comes out.
+All you'll need to know is how to `clone` (download) and `pull` (update) a project.

 Once you have the project (and Python) on your machine, **simply open `parakit.py` and the entire setup will be handled for you** before launching the program.
 Be patient, installing libraries can take a while.
 Please report to the developer if any issue comes up during this process.